-It is important for University officials to be able to locate and to send official correspondence to students.
-Students are required to notify the School of Nursing for address and name changes through the School of Nursing Administrative Assistant.
+It is important for The University to be able to locate and to send official correspondence to students.
+Students are required to notify the School of Nursing for address and name changes through the School of Nursing administrative assistant.
 It is the student's responsibility to keep address and other directory information current.
-Enrolled students may report address and name changes and emergency contact information to the School of Nursing Administrative Assistant.